chriselswede/hanacollector/README.md

-# SAP HANACollector #
+# HANACollector #
 An example how statistics can be collected during SAP HANA load tests
 ---

 ### DESCRIPTION:
-The SAP HANA collector is a procedure that shows how statistics can be collected during SAP HANA load tests.
+The HANA collector is a procedure that shows how statistics can be collected during SAP HANA load tests.

 ### DISCLAIMER: